Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 As you're making your quilt squares, press each time you finish a seam in a pile of squares.
 If you trim and measure as you are building your seams, your quilt will be much more accurate.

 Quilting tips and tricks from our readers.
 Quilters are all fabricaholics.
 I don't even throw tiny scraps away.
 The tiniest scraps go into a jar labeled "quilt jelly".
-Larger pieces about the size of the palm of a baby's hand come in handy when you're doing applique.

 Cutting mats develop scratches and rough spots over time as they are used.
 Refreshing a cutting mat surface may be possible with some light sanding.